-72 Oliver Direct, Page 41 at 8.
+76 Oliver Direct, Page 41 at 8.

-73 Ibid, Page 42 at 2.
+77 Ibid, Page 42 at 2.

+1 Yes, they are, and Duke Energy uses the IMPLAN software to estimate these 2 secondary benefits.
+The IMPLAN software was developed to estimate the "ripple 3 effects" throughout an economy from a specific economic activity.
+For example, IMPLAN can be used to estimate the secondary impacts of increases in hiring at a 4 5 manufacturing plant, or the contributions of a particular industry, such as tourism or 6 solar power, on a state's economy.
+However, as I mentioned before, Duke Energy 7 dramatically overstated primary economic benefits from reliability 8 improvements as inputs into IMPLAN.
+Obviously, dramatically overstated 9 IMPLAN inputs lead to dramatically overstated IMPLAN secondary benefit 10 outputs.
+As great as this deficiency is, however, Duke Energy's secondary benefit estimates suffer from a much greater failing.
+That is, in evaluating the costs and 11 12 benefits of its GIP, Duke Energy makes no attempt to estimate, let alone consider, 13 the detrimental impacts on the North Carolina economy of the significant rate 14 increases the GIP will generate.

-- benefits of its GIP, Duke Energy makes no attempt to estimate, let alone consider, - 2 the detrimental impacts on the North Carolina economy of the significant rate - 3 increases the GIP will generate. - 4 Q. SO, DUKE ENERGY ESTIMATES THE SECONDARY BENEFITS OF - 5 RELIABILITY IMPROVEMENTS TO THE NORTH CAROLINA - 6 ECONOMY, BUT DOES NOT ESTIMATE THE DETRIMENTAL IMPACT - 7 OF HIGHER RATES TO THE NORTH CAROLINA ECONOMY? - 8 A. That is correct.
-It is extremely misleading to incorporate secondary benefits in a - 9 cost-benefit analysis without also incorporating detrimental secondary impacts.
+15 Q. SO, DUKE ENERGY ESTIMATES THE SECONDARY BENEFITS OF 16 RELIABILITY IMPROVEMENTS TO THE NORTH CAROLINA 17 ECONOMY, BUT DOES NOT ESTIMATE THE DETRIMENTAL IMPACT 18 OF HIGHER RATES TO THE NORTH CAROLINA ECONOMY?

+19 A. That is correct.
+It is extremely misleading to incorporate secondary benefits in a cost-benefit analysis without also incorporating detrimental secondary impacts.
-10 Q. WHAT ARE THE IMPACTS OF ELECTRIC RATE INCREASES ON THE

-11 NORTH CAROLINA ECONOMY?
+Q. WHAT ARE THE IMPACTS OF ELECTRIC RATE INCREASES ON THE NORTH CAROLINA ECONOMY?

-12 A. The need for electricity is so universal and so ubiquitous that an increase in electric 13 rates has an economic impact similar to a tax increase.
-In fact, one could conclude 14 that electric rate increases have a greater impact than tax increases because taxes 15 are more selective.
-(Only property owners pay property taxes, and only income 16 earners pay income taxes, while almost all people and organizations, including renters, non-profit organizations, and government agencies, buy electricity.)
+A. The need for electricity is so universal and so ubiquitous that an increase in electric rates has an economic impact similar to a tax increase.
+In fact, one could conclude that electric rate increases have a greater impact than tax increases because taxes are more selective.
+(Only property owners pay property taxes, and only income earners pay income taxes, while almost all people and organizations, including renters, non-profit organizations, and government agencies, buy electricity.)

 Electric rate increases manifest in multiple ways throughout a state's economy.
 Retailers must raise prices; governments may raise taxes or reduce services; businesses may look elsewhere for expansion; some business shift production to out-of-state or overseas facilities; and some businesses become more likely to close.
-It is certainly plausible, if not likely, that the negative impact of a 4.1% rate increase (5.3% not including fuel costs) offsets or even exceeds the secondary economic benefits Duke Energy estimates from its GIP.
+It is certainly plausible, if not likely, that the negative impact of a 3.8% rate increase (5.0% not including fuel costs) offsets or even exceeds the secondary economic benefits Duke Energy estimates from its GIP.
 Based on the fact that Duke Energy's secondary benefits are based on dramatically overstated primary benefits (via inputs to the IMPLAN software), and due to the fact that the negative impact of electric rate increases likely exceed any secondary impacts of reliability benefits, I recommend the Commission disregard Duke Energy's secondary benefit estimates entirely.